 "Would you like a drink?"
-Abel said hugging the boy gently around the neck and kissing him on the cheek.
-The boy's black face blushed and he told him no thanks pulling away and trotting into the living room.
-Abel shook ice cubes melting in his glass with his lips pressed into a thin line studying the boy's poise from the back of the boy's faded haircut down to the curve of the yellow-stitch sole of his black leather boots.
+Abel said hugging the boy from behind and kissing him gently on the back of his neck.
+The boy’s black face blushed as he pulled away and told him no thanks walking into the living room.
+Abel waited shaking ice cubes in his glass, his thin lips tight studying the boy's poise from the back of his faded haircut down to the curve of the yellow-stitch sole of his black leather boots.
 “Tired?" he said sipping his club soda.
-“A little bit," the boy replied staring out the window at the sunset full of vibrant pink and blue, and no longer a hint of fog and overcast shadows.
+“A little bit," the boy replied, venturing to the window and, kneeling in the window seat, he gazed at a vibrant pink and blue sunset without hint of earlier fog that had darkened the city.
+"I ran up the hill,” he continued standing up and, turning around, he regarded Abel with a winning smile.

 "All the way from Castro Street?”